Geometric quantization of symplectic maps and Witten's asymptotic conjecture: Introduction

-for any $[A_f]\in\MM_f$, where $\eta^0(\ad A_f)$ is the adiabatic limit of the $\eta$-invariant of the odd signature operator of $\ad A_f$ restricted to odd forms over the Riemannian fibration $\pi_f:\Sigma_f\fl\R/\Z$, and $|\tau_{\Sigma_f}(\ad A_f)|^{1/2}$ is the square root of the absolute value of the Reidemeister torsion of $\ad A_f$, seen as a density over $\MM_f$ via Poincaré duality. \end{theorem} Note that the hypothesis of \cref{unWRTexp} is automatically verified when $\dim\MM_f=0$ or when $f$ preserves $\sigma\in\Tau_\Sigma$.
+for any $[A_f]\in\MM_f$, where $\eta^0(\ad A_f)$ is the adiabatic limit of the $\eta$-invariant of the odd signature operator of $\ad A_f$ restricted to odd forms over the Riemannian fibration $\pi_f:\Sigma_f\fl\R/\Z$, and $|\tau_{\Sigma_f}(\ad A_f)|^{1/2}$ is the square root of the absolute value of the Reidemeister torsion of $\ad A_f$, seen as a density over $\MM_f$ via Poincaré duality. \end{theorem} Note that the hypothesis of \cref{unWRTexp} is automatically satisfied when $\dim\MM_f=0$ or when $f$ preserves $\sigma\in\cT_\Sigma$.
 The presence of the $\eta$-invariant in the formula \cref{unWRTexp} is a consequence of the holonomy theorem of Bismut and Freed in \cite[Th.3.16]{BF86b} as well as the study of holomorphic determinant line bundles of Bismut, Gillet and Soulé in \cite[\S\,1]{BGS88c}, and depends on the chosen path in Teichmüller space.
 On the other hand, as showed in \cite[Th.4.9]{Hit90} and in \cite[\S\,4.b]{ADW91}, the canonical connection over the Verlinde bundle is projectively flat.
+By the explicit computation of its curvature in \cite[\S\,4.b]{ADW91} and in the language of modular functors of \cite[(5.9)]{Seg04}, the \emph{Witten-Reshetikhin-Turaev invariant} of the mapping torus with one colored link as above is computed by the trace $\Tr_{\til{\HH}_p}[\varphi^*_p\Tau_p]$, where $\Tau_p$ is the flat parallel transport in

-By the explicit computation of its curvature in \cite[\S\,4.b]{ADW91}, a natural way to make it flat is to replace $\HH_p$ by $\til{\HH}_p:=\HH_p\otimes\LL^{-\frac{(m^2-1)p}{2(p+m)}}$, where $\LL$ is the holomorphic \emph{determinant line bundle} of the universal family of $\dbar$-operators over Teichmüller space, for which fractional powers always exist because Teichmüller space is contractible (see for example in \cite[Th.6.1]{AC09}).
-Then $\varphi$ has a natural lift to $\LL$, and choosing compatible lifts on each fractional power of $\LL$, we can consider the parallel transport in $\til{\HH}_p$ with respect to the connection induced by the canonical connection on $\HH_p$ and the Chern connection on $\LL$ associated with the \emph{Quillen metric}.
-This is the definition of Andersen in \cite[\S\,1]{And13} of the \emph{corrected} Witten-Reshetikhin-Turaev invariant of a mapping torus with one colored link as above. \begin{theorem} The corrected trace $\Tr_{\til\HH_p}[\til\varphi_p^*\Tau_p]$ satisfies the expansion \cref{WAC}, with first coefficient as in \cref{unWRTexp} given for any $[A_f]\in\MM_{f}$ by
+induced by the canonical projectively flat connection on $\HH_p$ and the Chern connection associated with the \emph{Quillen metric} on the holomorphic \emph{determinant line bundle} $\det(\dbar_\Sigma)$ of the universal family of $\dbar$-operators over $\cT_\Sigma$, for which fractional powers exist as Teichmüller space is contractible and on which $\varphi$ lifts naturally up to choices of compatible lifts on each fractional power.
+The following result then computes its first order as $p\fl+\infty$. \begin{theorem} The Witten-Reshetikhin-Turaev invariant defined above satisfies the expansion \cref{WAC}, with first coefficient as in \cref{unWRTexp} given for any $[A_f]\in\MM_{f}$ by